 How Interest Rates Dictate Planning Decisions

-As investors approaching or in retirement you all need to understand a few fundamentals that will help you make the best decisions in regards to asset allocation.
-With respect to this I’d like to talk about interest rates as an indicator that give you some idea of how to plan and what to expect from market performance.
+As investors approaching or in retirement, you all need to understand a few fundamentals that will help you make the best decisions regarding asset allocation.
+With respect to this, I’d like to talk about interest rates as an indicator that gives you some idea of how to plan and what to expect from market performance.

 The first is to take a look at the US Treasury yield curve.
-This shows the difference between short and long maturity treasury securities.
-Obviously the shorter term treasuries will have lower yields and the longer term will have higher yields.
+This shows the difference between short and long-maturity treasury securities.
+The shorter-term treasuries will have lower yields and the longer-term will have higher yields.
 For investors with a short time horizon, the lower yields are acceptable because money is liquid at an earlier date.
 Retirees with a long time horizon should look at the longer terms for stable planning over extended periods of time.

-Right now, the yield curve is basically flat and that is an indicator of economic uncertainty.
+Right now, the yield curve is flat, an indicator of economic uncertainty.
 Take a look at the US Treasury yield chart using this link.
 The 1-year is 2.42% but the 30-year is only 3.03%!

-So if you loan the federal government your money you do almost as well with a one year commitment as you would by locking up your money for 30 years.
+So if you loan the federal government your money you do almost as well with a one-year commitment as you would by locking up your money for 30 years.
 This directly correlates with the retirement products the majority of financial advisors are selling.
-Long-term products are based on the long-term market yields and it doesn’t make sense for planning purposes to lock money up for extended periods of time unless you are paid a reasonable yield to do so.
+Long-term products are based on long-term market yields and it doesn’t make sense for planning purposes to lock money up for extended periods unless you are paid a reasonable yield to do so.
 That option doesn’t exist in the products available today.